 5. Larger Intake Valves, Exhaust Valves, and Injectors were also Used Over the N55

 The B58 engine has larger intake valves, exhaust valves, and injectors than the N55.
-This makes it more efficient than the N54, which means increased power output without any increase in fuel consumption.
+This makes it more efficient than the N55, which means increased power output without any increase in fuel consumption.
 The end result is a healthy bump in horsepower and torque over the previous generation of M3 engines.

-6. It Has Good Power
+6. Power

 The B58 is a turbocharged straight-six petrol engine.
 It is BMW’s most powerful straight-six petrol engine and has been used since then in a variety of models including the M2, M3, M4, M5, and X6M.
 The first vehicles with a B58 engine were the 340i (2015), 440i (2015), and 540i (2016).